Author, Where The Truth Lies

 Karina, who is of Maori heritage, says she was “lucky” to grow up in the North Island of New Zealand – Middle Earth.
 And although she dropped out of high school, she later studied business and journalism at New Zealand’s Massey University.

 Karina was also a former Books Section Editor for Australia’s largest daily newspaper The Herald Sun and is an ongoing book reviewer.
-She is on the national events committee for Sisters in Crime Australia and is a national committee member of Australian Crime Writers Association.
+She is chair of the Australian Crime Writers Association and a volunteer with Sisters in Crime Australia.

 Karina also hosts the regular Murder Monday crime writing Q&A YouTube series for Sisters in Crime and is an associate author and co-host of the 8000+ Global Girls Online Book Club which regularly interviews authors from around the world.

-Karina lives in a small seaside town along the wild Great Ocean Road in Victoria, Australia.
+Karina splits her time between the bustling inner-city suburb of St Kilda in Melbourne and a small seaside town along the wild Great Ocean Road, Apollo Bay.
 After 11 years as a surf lifesaver, she has recently hung up her lifesaving membership.
 She is writing a second novel.